 Completion Deadline to Receive a Degree

-All work must be completed by the end of the final exam period for the fall and spring terms and by the last day of classes for the summer terms.
-A minimum UF cumulative grade point average of 2.0 must be earned for award of an undergraduate degree.
+All work must be completed by the end of the final exam period for the Fall and Spring terms and by the last day of classes for the Summer terms.
+A minimum UF cumulative grade point average of 2.0 must be earned to qualify for the awarding of an undergraduate degree.

 Undergraduate students who enroll for at least one course in one term in an academic year are continuously enrolled.

 Students must complete all degree requirements established by the university, their college, their major and minor (if applicable); this includes completion of General Education, Writing Requirement and the Summer term enrollment requirements.